-Andrea Toschi, after graduating in Mathematics at the Università di Roma “La Sapienza” and in Bassoon at the Conservatorio di Musica dell’Aquila has performed in the principal symphonic and opera orchestras in Rome (Accademia di Santa Cecilia, Orchestra Sinfonica della Rai, Teatro dell’Opera, Orchestra di Roma e del Lazio).
+after graduating in Mathematics at the Università di Roma “La Sapienza” and in Bassoon at the Conservatorio di Musica dell’Aquila has performed in the principal symphonic and opera orchestras in Rome (Accademia di Santa Cecilia, Orchestra Sinfonica della Rai, Teatro dell’Opera, Orchestra di Roma e del Lazio).
 He has also worked at the Teatro Massimo di Palermo, the Istituzione Sinfonica Abruzzese, and with many chamber orchestras, playing for the major concert institutions in Rome (Accademia Filarmonica, Associazione Musicale Romana, Istituzione Universitaria dei Concerti, Oratorio del Gonfalone, etc.).
-He has performed on replicas of historical instruments (curtal and baroque bassoon) for the Orchestra Barocca Italiana, the ensemble “Gli Stromenti” and other early music groups.
+He has performed on replicas of historical instruments (bass curtal, Baroque and Classical bassoon) with Orchestra Barocca Italiana, the ensemble “Gli Stromenti”, “L’Homme armé” and other early music groups.
 He has directed the reconstruction of the music for historical dance performances.
 He has presented papers at international conferences, has published essays and reviews in journals such as La Nuova Rivista Musicale Italiana, The Double Reed, La Danza Italiana, Il Flauto Dolce, Chorégraphie, Le Fonti Musicali in Italia, Cairon and has contributed entries to the Dictionnaire Larousse de la Danse.